nicobelo91/cs50_houses/README.md

+# cs50 houses
+## Homework for problem set 7 for Harvard's CS50 class

 In `import.py`, write a program that imports data from a CSV spreadsheet.

 - Your program should accept the name of a CSV file as a command-line argument.